swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 This file *may* be checked into SCM by the user, so that its effects apply to all users of the package.
 However, it may also be maintained only locally (e.g., placed in the `.gitignore` file).
 We intend to leave it to package authors to decide which use case is best for their project.
+We will **recommend** that it not be checked in by library authors, at least for released versions, since pins are not inherited and thus this information may be confusing.
+We may codify this recommendation into a warning in a future package manager workflow which provided assistance in publishing package versions.

 In the presence of a top-level `Package.pins` file, the package manager will respect the pinned dependencies recorded in the file whenever it needs to do dependency resolution (e.g., on the initial checkout or when updating).

+In the absence of a top-level `Package.pins` file, the package manager will operate based purely on the requirements specified in the package manifest, but will then automatically record the choices it makes into a `Package.pins` file as part of the "auto-pinning" feature.
+The goal of this behavior is to encourage reproducible behavior among package authors who share the pin file (typically by checking it in).

+We will also provide an explicit mechanism by which package authors can opt out of the "auto-pinning" default for their package.

-The pins file will not override Manifest specified version requirements and it will be an error (with proper diagnostics) if there is a conflict between the pins and the manifest specification.
+The pins file will *not* override manifest specified version requirements and it will be an error (with proper diagnostics) if there is a conflict between the pins and the manifest specification.

 The pins file will also not influence dependency resolution for dependent packages;
 for example if application A depends on library B which in turn depends on library C,